What is Cloudy Pad ?

 Development status ๐Ÿงช

 This project is still at an experimental phase.
 While working and allowing you to play in the Cloud seamlessly, there may be breaking changes in the future.
-Your feedback, bug reports and contribution will be greatly appreciated !
+Your feedback, bug reports and contributions will be greatly appreciated !

 How does it work?